-Prerequisites: None Acceptable for Credit: CSU Laboratory 6 hours.
-(1230.10)
+Corequisite: NURS 284 Acceptable for Credit: CSU Laboratory 6 hours.
+(1230.10) Course Typically Offered: F, SP

 This clinical preceptorship for NURS 284 facilitates the successful transition from student-nurse to entry-level graduate RN.
-It enables the student to apply the nursing process to multiple patient assignments using prioritization, delegation, and supervision as well as essential nursing skills.
+Students apply the nursing process to multiple patient assignments using prioritization, delegation, and supervision as well as essential nursing skills.
 Each student works with his/her preceptor for 96 hours utilizing a variable time schedule.